openstenoproject/awesome-plover/readme.md

 ### Phrasing

-- [JadeGG's Phrasing](https://github.com/Jade-GG/plover_phrasing) - A python dictionary phrasing system that lets you write entire phrases such as "we don't really want to" in one stroke.
+- [Jade-GG's Phrasing](https://github.com/Jade-GG/plover_phrasing) - A python dictionary phrasing system that lets you write entire phrases such as "we don't really want to" in one stroke.

 ### Programming